willwray/function_traits/readme.md

 **Type trait**: a template-based interface to query or modify the properties of types.

->**`function_traits`** is a single-header library of traits for C++ function types.
+>**`function_traits`** is a library of traits for C++17 function types -
-No more, no less; it does not provide traits for general [Callable](https://en.cppreference.com/w/cpp/named_req/Callable) types -
+no more, no less; it does not provide traits for general [Callable](https://en.cppreference.com/w/cpp/named_req/Callable) types
 (function traits can ease implementation of facilities like callable traits).
 >
 >It depends on std `<type_traits>` which it complements with function traits.
 The library uses `namespace ltl` for its traits, types and functions.
 >
->It is an 'alpha' design with an experimental interface, subject to change.
-It targets C++17 on recent gcc / clang / msvc compilers.
+>It targets C++17 on recent gcc / clang / msvc compilers.
 Backwards compatibility, for older compilers or for pre-17, is not a priority.
+It is an 'alpha' design with an experimental interface, subject to change.
+Once C++20 is available, constraints will be added to improve error reporting.

 </details>